-Provision network QoS end-to-end.
-For remote production scenarios, it is suggested to provision the full end-to-end path with the desired network QoS and to account for a bit rate adaptation scheme and packet loss recovery.
+5. Provision network QoS end-to-end.
+For remote production scenarios, it is suggested to provision the full end-to-end network path (i.e. the 5G System and also the network segment between the 5G System and the remote production site) with the desired network QoS, and to account for additional network capacity needed to support a bit rate adaptation scheme and packet loss recovery.

-Use client-initiated control protocols to avoid problems with firewalls and NAT.
+6. Use client-initiated control protocols to avoid problems with firewalls and NAT.
 5G Systems are typically shielded from public data networks using a firewall.
 Usage of Network Address Translation (NAT) allows for independence of IP address allocation within the 5G network.
 Media production devices are often remotely configured and controlled from a production gallery so that the user (e.g. cameraman) can concetrate on the creative capturing.
-Specifically, in remote production scenarios, it is recommended to use client-side initiated protocols such as MQTTor remote configuration and control in order to mitigate issues with NATs and firewalls.
+Specifically, in remote production scenarios, it is recommended to use client-side initiated protocols such as MQTT [48] or remote configuration and control in order to mitigate issues with NATs and firewalls.

+7. Use unicast IP data flows in preference to multicast IP.
+The usage of IP multicast is very common in Media Production Networks.
+The usage of IP multicast on Wide Area Networks is typically not supported, due to lack of cross-domain routing.

+a) The 5G System also supports carriage of Ethernet frames, when selecting PDU type Ethernet.
+Usage of this PDU type is appropriate for local deployments e.g. within Standalone NPNs.
+When using PDU type Ethernet, multicast IP packets can be encapsulated into Ethernet frames and sent as Ethernet PDUs (in unicast PDU Sessions) via the 5G System.

+b) The 5G System also supports multicast distribution using 5G Multicast–Broadcast Services (MBS).
+However, this is typically intended to simultaneously target a large population of UEs.
+The use of MBS is therefore not recommended for media production scenarios.

-97. Use PTP-based time synchronisation.
+8. Use precise time synchronisation.
 Wireless media production applications often need precise time synchronization of devices.
-The use of Precision Time Protocol, as defined in SMPTE 2059-2 [26], is supported in the 5G System from Release 17 onwards according to TS 23.501 [84].10.
-Ethernet and TSN support over 5G for media production.
-In order to support Ethernet and TSN support over 5G for media production, the 5G System supports various enhancements for delay-sensitive flows documented in TS 23.501 clause 5.27 and clause 5.28, which are considered beneficial for media production.
+The use of Precision Time Protocol, as defined in SMPTE 2059-2 [26], is supported in the 5G System from Release 17 onwards according to TS 23.501 [84].

+a) The 5G System supports various enhancements for Ethernet-based time synchronization (gPTP), and support for delay-sensitive flows is documented clause 5.27 and clause 5.28 of [84].

-11. Time Synchronization support over 5G for media production.
-In order to support time synchronization for media production (e.g., as mentioned in clause 6.3.2), the 5G System supports PTP-based time synchronization as documented in clause 5.27.1 of TS 23.501.
-5GS also supports different PTP profiles (see TS 23.501 clause 5.27.1.4), including the SMPTE Profile for Use of IEEE Std 1588 Precision Time Protocol in Professional Broadcast Applications (ST 2059-2:2015).
+b) In order to support IP-based time synchronization for media production (e.g., as mentioned in clause 6.3.2), the 5G System supports PTP-based time synchronization as documented in clause 5.27.1 of [84].
+5GS also supports different PTP profiles (see clause 5.27.1.4 of [84]), including the SMPTE Profile for Use of IEEE Std 1588 Precision Time Protocol in Professional Broadcast Applications (ST 2059-2:2015).

-8. Use packed-based transmission for audio streams with a single parameter set.
+9. Use packed-based transmission for audio streams with a single parameter set.
 Legacy circuit-switched audio systems cannot be connected to the 5G-system directly: an adapter function is needed to convert from circuit switching to packet-based audio transmission.
 The 5G System then acts as a transparent transport layer.
 Audio-over-IP (AoIP) solutions are supported natively when the 5G System is configured and optimized for the traffic specification.
 For compatibility, it is suggested to use only one AoIP implementation with a defined parameter set.
 Mixing different parameter sets and AoIP standards may introduce unknown side effects.
 Details of implementation depend on device manufactor and system provider.

-10. Consider using using 5G mmWave for low-latency television production.
-5G mmWave is capable of providing similarly large data rates as Ethernet cables.
-Nevertheless, to operate production scenarios at several hundred megabits per second over a mmWave radio link, content delivery protocols and codecs are needed that can compensate for the mmWave channel characteristics, including Adaptive Bit Rate encoding, packet reordering and packet loss correction auch as AL-FEC or ARQ.
-For details refer to clause 6.9.

 **** Next Change ****

 7 Summary and Conclusions